Our first League Cup

 Also in international action

 1893 – Future red Edgar Chadwick played for England as they thumped Scotland 5-2 in the British International Championships in London.

 2015 – Future red Ozan Kabak featured for Turkey Under-15’s in their 2-0 friendly defeat of Northern Ireland in Belgium.

-2016 – Future red Rafael Camacho played for Portugal Under-16’s as they beat Norway 1-0 in a friendly in Póvoa de Varzim, while fellow future red Dominik Szoboszlai appeared for Hungary at the same level as they drew with Switzerland in Portugal.
+2016 – Rafael Camacho played for Portugal Under-16’s as they beat Norway 1-0 in a friendly in Póvoa de Varzim, while fellow future red Dominik Szoboszlai appeared for Hungary at the same level as they drew with Switzerland in Portugal.

 2019 - Future red Jakub Ojrzynski played for Poland Under-16’s as they lost a friendly 2-0 to Turkey in Lomza.